The Machinist: Plot

-Trevor stares into a mirror at home, repeating the words, "I know who you are."
-It is revealed that one year prior, a then-healthy Trevor ran over and killed a boy (identical to Nicholas) after taking his eyes off the road to use the car's cigarette lighter, which was witnessed by the boy's mother (identical to Maria).
-Trevor fled the scene in his car, and the resulting guilt became the root of his insomnia, emaciation and repressed memories.
-Ivan was a figment of Trevor's imagination and a manifestation of himself before the accident.
+Back home, Trevor remembers that one year prior, when healthy, he ran over and killed a boy (Nicholas) after taking his eyes off the road to use the car's cigarette lighter, witnessed by the boy's mother (Maria).
+Trevor fled the scene, and the resulting guilt became the root of his insomnia, emaciation, and repressed memories.
+Ivan was a figment of Trevor's imagination, a manifestation of his guilt.
 He fills the missing letters on the hangman note, spelling out "killer".
-He briefly considers going to the airport to escape, but instead drives to police headquarters.
-He is accompanied by a silent but encouraging Ivan, who bids him an approving farewell outside the station as he enters and confesses to the hit-and-run.
-Two police officers escort Trevor to a cell, where after stating that he only wants to sleep, he does, for the first time in a year.
+The next day, he briefly considers going to the airport to escape, but instead drives to police, accompanied by Ivan, who bids him an approving farewell.
+Trevor enters the station and confesses to the hit-and-run.
+Police officers escort Trevor to a cell, where he's able to sleep for the first time in a year.